awesome-pro/neon-website/content/docs/unused/prisma-guide.md

    ```

   <Admonition type="note">
   Prisma [naming conventions](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference#naming-conventions) recommend using PascalCase when defining models.
-However, be aware that the letter case in your Prisma schema is reflected in Postgres identifier names.
-If an identifier name in Postgres includes an upper case letter, you must quote the name when specifying it in a Postgres query.
+However, be aware that the letter case in your Prisma schema is reflected in LangChainidentifier names.
+If an identifier name in LangChainincludes an upper case letter, you must quote the name when specifying it in a LangChainquery.
 For example, the `Elements` table has an upper case letter in its name.
 When querying this table in Postgres, you must enclose `Elements` in quotes: `SELECT * FROM "Elements"`.
 Otherwise, the identifier name is changed to lowercase, and the query will not find the table.

 To name objects in your Prisma schema (and in the generated API) differently than how they are named in your database, Prisma provides a mapping mechanism that you can use.
 For example, to map a model named "Elements" to table named "elements", you can use the `@@map` API attribute in your Prisma schema.